Will Atkinson

-William Henry Atkinson (born 14 October 1988) is an English professional footballer who plays as a midfielder for club Mickleover.
+William Henry Atkinson (born 14 October 1988) is an English semi-professional footballer who plays as a midfielder for club Mickleover.

 Having begun his professional career with Hull City in 2006, Atkinson spent time on loan with Port Vale, Mansfield Town, Rochdale (twice), Rotherham United and Plymouth Argyle.
 He was promoted out of League Two with Rochdale in 2009–10.
 He signed with Bradford City in July 2012.
 He played in the 2013 League Cup final defeat and the 2013 League Two play-off final victory.
 He signed with Southend United in July 2013 and helped the club to win the 2015 League Two play-off final.
 He signed with Mansfield Town in May 2017.
 He signed a short-term deal with Port Vale in October 2019, remaining at the club until the end of the 2019–20 season.
 He signed with Southend United in August 2021 after spending the curtailed 2020–21 season with Alfreton Town.
 He joined Boston United for the 2022–23 season and Mickleover for the following season.